Skip to main content

 Migration Steps for Node Addition:

-- Initiate background data migration using a streaming replication pipeline.
+4. Initiate background data migration using a streaming replication pipeline for affected key ranges only.

 Hybrid Routing with Range and Composite Strategies

-Pure hash routing struggles with time-series or sequential access patterns.
-Apply hash routing for high-cardinality IDs, then route to Range Partitioning Strategies for time-bound slices.
+Pure hash routing struggles with time-series or sequential access patterns since it destroys temporal locality.
+Apply hash routing for high-cardinality entity IDs, then route to Range Partitioning Strategies for time-bound data within each shard.

 Composite shard keys prevent localized hotspots in multi-tenant environments.
-Combine a tenant identifier with a timestamp or sequence number to distribute writes evenly across the ring.
+Combine a tenant identifier with a timestamp or sequence number to distribute writes evenly across the ring while preserving some temporal locality within each shard.

 Code Examples